DanielBaquero28/monty/README.md

 ## Usage
 ####Monty interpreter
 The MOnty language is a very simple programming languaje.
+Monty relies on a unique stack of integers and perfomrs some operations.
+Usage is : `./monty FILE` where `FILE` contains lines of commands.
+Lines are of the type `opcode [argument]`.

 ### Credits